Last updated on November 24, 2023

 ADVANCED SETUP: Hybrid approach

 By adding an extra human managed layer to the medium setup, the advertisers get a more complicated setup, relying on a stronger mix of HUMANS + MACHINES:

 The advanced setup is the same as the medium setup (see previous paragraph, medium setup).
-The shopping ads are separated and ideally segmented to control and increase the performance.
-A segmentation approach that works very well for advertisers is the Hero, Villain, Sidekick, Zombie approach we use at Producthero.
+The shopping ads are separated and ideally segmented to control and increase performance.
+A segmentation approach that works very well for advertisers is the Hero, Villain, Sidekick, and Zombie approach we use at Producthero.

 1. Search campaign(s)

 Many advertisers have a small set of search terms that generate a big part of sales.
 To keep control over this part and to be able to manually optimize the ads and performance for these terms, you can have a text ad campaign that targets these terms, using manual bids.
 If a search term exactly matches the keyword, this campaign will have a higher priority than the Performance Max campaign.
-By adding an extra search campaign, an advertiser has more control on how and when a text ads is shown.
+By adding an extra search campaign, an advertiser has more control over how and when a text ad is shown.

-2. Standard shopping campaign – all products – low manual bids
+2. Standard Shopping campaign – all products – low manual bids

 When using Performance Max campaigns, you are not in charge anymore of where and when a product is shown.
 In case the algorithm for whatever reason decides not to bid on a product, it is interesting to have a campaign in place with low manual bids.
-You could call it a ‘catch all’ or ‘safety net’ campaign.
-It is our experience that having certain campaigns next to fully automated campaigns, can generate an interesting extra stream of low cost visitors.
+You could call it a ‘catch-all’ or ‘safety net’ campaign.
+It is our experience that having certain campaigns next to fully automated campaigns, can generate an interesting extra stream of low-cost visitors.
 These campaigns often generate some nice extra revenue with a favourable ROI.

 How to set this up